What You Need to Know to Get Started in Forex Trading in Canada

 Regional pairs include currencies that are often traded against each other, simply due to the proximity of the corresponding countries, i.e., Euro vs. Swedish Krona (EUR/SEK)

 When a major currency is traded against an emerging economy, it’s considered an exotic pair.
 An example would be the Euro vs. Mexican Peso (EUR/MXN)

 The spread is the distance between the buy and sell price of a foreign currency.
 For example, the buy rate for USD will be slightly higher than the sell rate, and it’s how financial institutions make money on foreign exchange.

 For example, let’s say you wish to buy USD 100 at a rate of $1.3200.
 This means that it will cost you 132.00 Canadian dollars to buy $100 US dollars.
 Immediately afterward, you decide to sell your USD back to Canadian.
 The sell rate might be closer to $1.2900, representing a spread of 3 cents on the dollar.
 If you proceed to sell, you’ll end up with only 129.00 Canadian dollars.

 How to Trade Forex In Canada

-In Canada, you can trade foreign currencies through any number of forex brokers.
+So if this sounds interesting and you want to know how to become a forex trader in Canada, you can trade foreign currencies through any number of forex brokers.
 Forex brokers must be registered with IIROC, the aforementioned forex regulatory body in Canada.
 When you open an account with a broker, they are required to collect your personal information, including your age, occupation, SIN, and your net worth.